symfony/symfony-docs/messenger.rst

 ``delay[arguments]`` (default: ``[]``)
     Extra arguments for the delays queues

+``delay[granularity]`` (default: rounds up to two significant digits)
+    Every delayed message, whether delayed with a ``DelayStamp`` or by the retry mechanism, goes to a delay queue whose name and ``x-message-ttl`` argument contain the delay, so each distinct delay creates its own queue.
+    Delays are rounded up to a multiple of this many milliseconds to bound the number of queues that randomized delays create, at the cost of releasing messages slightly later than asked.
+By default, delays are rounded up to two significant digits (e.g. ``5234`` becomes ``5300`` and ``52345`` becomes ``53000``), so a message is never released more than 10% later than asked, whatever the magnitude of the delay.
+Set this option to ``1`` to publish delays as they are.

+    .. versionadded:: 8.2

+        The rounding of delays and the ``delay[granularity]`` option were introduced in Symfony 8.2.

 ``delay[daily_delay_queues]`` (default: ``false``)
     When ``true``, a separate delay queue is created each day (the current date is appended to the queue name) with a TTL of one day plus the message delay.